Supplier evaluation: Process

 Supplier evaluation is a continual process within purchasing departments, and forms part of the pre-qualification step within the purchasing process, although in many organizations, it includes the participation and input of other departments and stakeholders.
 Most experts or firms experienced in collecting supplier evaluation information prefer doing so using five-step processes for determining which to approve.
 Their processes often take the form of either a questionnaire or interview, sometimes even a site visit, and includes appraisals of various aspects of the supplier's business including capacity, financials, quality assurance, organizational structure and processes and performance.
 Performance generally includes quality and delivery: research by Valerie Stueland published in 2004 found that in her study of supplier evaluation, every example she reviewed used both quality and delivery as evaluation factors.
 Based on the information obtained via the evaluation, a supplier is scored and either approved or not approved as one from whom to procure materials or services.
 In many organizations, there is an "approved supplier list" (ASL) to which a qualified supplier is then added.
 If rejected, the supplier is generally not made available to the assessing company's procurement team.
 Once approved, a supplier may be reevaluated on a periodic, often annual, basis.
 The ongoing process is defined as supplier performance management.

 Benefits and drawbacks

-There are various benefits associated with an effective supplier evaluation process such as mitigation against poor supplier performance or performance failures.
+There are various benefits associated with an effective supplier evaluation process such as mitigation against poor supplier performance or performance failures, especially to avoid appointing a supplier and subsequently finding out that their performance is unsatisfactory.
 The benefits typically include sourcing from suppliers that provide high standards of product and service levels whilst offering sufficient capacity and business stability.
 Supplier evaluation can help customers and suppliers identify and remove hidden cost drivers in the supply chain.
 The process of evaluating performance can motivate suppliers to improve their performance.

-There are several other challenges according to the supplier evaluation.

-To mitigate this, large corporations typically have a dedicated department (Procurement Department) that performs cost-benefit analysis to evaluate if the company should engage the vendor or perform the task in-house.
+Whilst a supplier appraisal system might be considered "good in theory", there are costs associated with the time and resources needed for implementation and operation.
+Each organisation needs to assess whether an appraisal system offers value for money and make an informed decision about the extent to which it is applied to suppliers.
+To mitigate costs, large corporations often have a dedicated procurement department which performs cost-benefit analysis to evaluate if the company should engage the vendor or perform the task in-house.
 Such a department can take a considerable amount of resources, thus management's commitment and support of a supplier evaluation process is essential.